sjn/introducing-se/docs.md

 * «How confident are you your claim is true?» 0–100%
 * «What would move you up just a few %?»
 * «What would move you down?»
-* What could change their mind?
+* «What could change your mind?»

 [comment]: # (!!!)